gumaruw/VitaLight/README.md

 - **Model Integration**: Seamless local model loading
 - **Visualization**: Real-time plots and heart rate history
 - **Error Handling**: Robust error management and user feedback

+**Results:**

+- **Evaluation:**

+- ***

+  **Summary:**

+- The Spiral Model is well-suited for this project due to its risk-driven and research-oriented nature.
+- Each iteration refines the system, balancing exploration (research) and consolidation (implementation).
+- The project goal remains constant: Develop a system that extracts signals from facial video and reliably estimates heart rate.
+- Methods, filters, and models evolve through iterative experimentation.